josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/🪖_what_training_is_for.md

 - allied interoperability;
 - large-formation manoeuvre.

-This matters enormously when deciding which exercises can safely be deferred.
+This matters enormously when deciding which activities can safely be deferred.

 Without decay information: